OrbitalBliss/NO_CRAFTING_CHALLENGE_7D2D_MOD/README.md

 Welcome to the No Crafting Challenge Mod.
 This Mod removes all crafting, and gives a slight bump to the Loot in regards to Food, Drink, and Medical Supplies.
 The Trader gets a boost in those things as well, and can sell bedrolls.
-Vehicles can show up at traders, but only poor quality Bicycles unless your Barttering is high enough.
+Vehicles can show up at traders, but only poor quality Bicycles unless your Bartering is high enough.
 Snowberries and Supercorn very rarely become options for farming.
 And a number of small fixes I also included in my Home Depot Mod.